charlenetolentino/mattsnotes/401-main/reading401-06.md

 - A singleton pattern is used to get and instance of a node

-3. If you were tasked with building a middleware system like Express uses, what approach might you take to construct/operate it?
+3. If you were tasked with building a middleware system like Express uses, Who approach might you take to construct/operate it?

 - The middleware that I created will have to be on it own file.
 After exporting the middleware file I will require it in the server.js using app.use.
 In the previous labs we used the logger and validator as bild yo own middleware.